Nishank13/Calculator/README.md

 -----> you can delete the last element by pressing 'c'.
 -----> reset the whole display area by pressing 'A'.
 -----> if the last character is an operator and '=' is pressed then it will be removed from answer.

-------> upcoming<------
-----> you wont be able to paste any alphabet in display area.
+-----> you wont be able to paste any alphabet in display area.
-----> some basic UI changes.

 Hope you enjoy using it.